The Glorious Spirit of Circuit Paul Ricard Lives On

 Ready to return to the biggest stage

-Late in 2016 was announced that the Formula 1 French Grand Prix is set to return on calendar since 2018 and Circuit Paul Ricard will host the race of the most popular motorsport championship for the first time since 1990.
+Late in 2016 was announced that the Formula 1 French Grand Prix is set to return on calendar for the first time since 2008.
+In June 2018, Circuit Paul Ricard hosted the race the race of the most popular motorsport championship for the first time since 1990.

 This fact should be a big boost to the Circuit Paul Ricard to make further development and to establish itself as the most important racing venue in France.